How to Make Pumpkin Cheesecake

 How to Serve Pumpkin Cheesecake

-- Cheesecake will ONLY finish setting up after it has cooled completely, then been chilled in the fridge for at least 6 hours, but preferably overnight.
+- Cheesecake will ONLY finish setting up after it has cooled completely, then been chilled in the fridge for at least 6 hours or preferably overnight.

-- Only then should you remove the Pumpkin Pie Cheesecake from the springform pan and slice it.
+- Only then should you remove the Pumpkin Pie Cheesecake from the springform pan, add the whipped cream, and slice it.

 How to Store Cheesecake